 - Only mix muriatic acid in a glass or acid-resistant plastic container (find a list here).

 - Always store muriatic acid in the container it came in.

 - Keep a supply of baking soda or garden lime nearby in case you need to quickly neutralize muriatic acid.
 While sprinkling these substances full-strength will work, the best plan is to mix ½ cup of baking soda and a quart of water in a sealed spray bottle and keep it nearby.

 - Work with a hose or large container of water nearby to wash skin in case of accidental splashing.

 - If using muriatic acid on large surface areas, it will need to be applied with a plastic sprayer.
 The plastic is bound to deteriorate quickly, so you’ll likely need more than one to complete the job.

 - Contact your local recycling center for instructions on safe disposal of muriatic acid in your area.

 An Effective Last Resort

 Practice all the safety precautions above, and you should be able to use muriatic acid with great success.
 Here are six projects where you might find it indispensable:

-Swimming pool pH balance.
+- Swimming pool pH balance.
 If the pool’s pH level is too high, muriatic acid can bring balance to the water.
 Purchase “swimming pool acid” for this maintenance task.
-Though nothing more than muriatic acid—and the same price—it will have thorough instructions and formulas for use in your particular pool.
+Though nothing more than muriatic acid—and the same price—it will have thorough instructions and formulas for use in a swimming pool.
 You’ll added it in, re-test the pH levels after a few hours and once it’s back in range, you’ll be ready for that dip!